 The hippocampus is involved in memory processing.
 This part of the brain is important for learning and memory, for converting short term memory to more permanent memory, and for recalling spatial relationships in the world about us.

 The Nucleus Accumbens plays a central role in the reward circuit.
-Its operation is based chiefly on two essential neurotransmitters: dopamine which promotes desire, and serotonin whose effects include satiety and inhibition.
+Its operation is based chiefly on two essential neurotransmitters: dopamine which promotes desire and anticipation of pleasure, and serotonin whose effects include satiety and inhibition.
 Many animal studies have shown drugs generally increase the production of dopamine in the nucleus accumbens, while reducing that of serotonin.
 But the nucleus accumbens does not work in isolation.
 It maintains close relations with others centres involved in the mechanisms of pleasure, and in particular, with the ventral tegmental area, also called the VTA.

 Located in the mid brain, at the top of the brain stem, the VTA is one of the most primitive parts of the brain.
 It is the neurons of the VTA that makes dopamine, which their axons then send to the nucleus accumbens.
 The VTA is also influenced by endorphins whose receptors are targeted by opiate drugs such as heroin and morphine.